 Buddhist Science of Mind & Meditation

-Bryson Newell is the co-creator of Vidya Method.
+Bryson Newell is the creator of Somatic Fascia Restructuring.
 Vidya Method is a continuing education program that uses his experience in meditation as the basis for which he builds his approach to movement.
 His curriculum is based on various methods that are all closely related in their approach and understanding of the body-mind complex.

 Bryson Newell graduated from the University of Dayton with an M.A. in Education.
 He taught for several years in Istanbul, Turkey before traveling to India to further his studies in yoga and meditation.
 While living abroad he was introduced to the Tibetan yoga tradition.
 For the next several years he divided his time between Northern India and Nepal studying Tibetan yoga.
 His travels enabled him to experience the Tibetan monastic system of education.
 There he was able study and complete coursework inside the Tibetan monasteries from several different lineages.
 Impressed with the monastic education system he decided to build his training courses on the basis of their pedagogy.